-“Sharlotka” is a classic Russian apple cake that is going to become your new favorite fall treat.
+“Sharlotka” is a classic Russian apple cake.
+In some parts of the world, it’s known as the French Apple cake.
 The best part?
 This cake only requires 5 ingredients and around 25 minutes of prep time!

 Sharlotka is best described as an apple sponge cake.
 It’s super versatile!
 Pair it with a cup of coffee for breakfast, or serve it as a dessert with a scoop of vanilla ice cream at your next dinner party.